Appearance

 First Vision

-The CES Letter's First Vision section opens with a quote from Gordon B. Hinckley staking the Church's credibility on whether the vision happened — then spends four pages arguing it didn't.
-The method: list the multiple accounts, declare them contradictory, assert no one heard about the vision for over a decade, and close with a personal betrayal frame about institutional concealment.[1]
+The CES Letter opens its First Vision section with Gordon B. Hinckley staking everything on whether the vision happened — then spends four pages arguing it didn't.[1]
+The method: list the accounts, declare them contradictory, assert nobody heard about the vision for over a decade, and close with a personal betrayal frame about institutional concealment.

-The core claim is blunt: "This is in direct contradiction to his 1832 first vision account."[2]
-The accounts differ in emphasis and detail, therefore the story was invented and embellished over time.
+The core claim is direct: "This is in direct contradiction to his 1832 first vision account."[2]
+The accounts differ in emphasis and detail, therefore the whole thing was fabricated and embellished over time.
+"Depending upon the account, a spirit, an angel, two angels, Jesus, many angels or the Father and the Son appear to him — are all over the place."[3]

 Bullet points aren't arguments